Monday, December 28, 2020

 PREM NATH DAR (1914- 1976)

-In 1975, when Sheikh Abdullah signed the accord with the then prime minister of India Indira Gandhi, he remembered his old comrade.
-The Sheikh recalled Prem Nath Dar to Srinagar to serve him as his Press & Publicity Advisor.
-Unfortunately , Prem Nath Dar died suddenly in September 1976 due to heart failure.
-As an obituary, Shamim Ahmed Shamim, former member parliament from Srinagar ( writer and a brilliant journalist ) wrote a memorable write up "Prem Nath Dar- Mera Yaar" (Prem Nath Dar- My Pal), in his Urdu newspaper "Ainaa" published from Srinagar.
+In 1975, when Sheikh Abdullah signed the accord with the then prime minister of India Mrs Indira Gandhi, he remembered his old friend.
+The Sheikh recalled Prem Nath Dar to Srinagar to serve him as his Press and Publicity Advisor.
+Unfortunately, Prem Nath Dar died suddenly in September 1976 due to a massive heart attack.
+As an obituary, Shamim Ahmed Shamim, a former member of parliament from Srinagar ( writer and a brilliant journalist ) wrote a memorable write-up "Prem Nath Dar- Mera Yaar" (Prem Nath Dar- My Pal), in his Urdu newspaper "Ainaa" published from Srinagar.

-His contribution towards creation and development of Pamposh Colony in Delhi has been immense.
-The colony was meant to create a single settlement for such Kashmiri families residing in Delhi as had moved out of Kashmir in early forties of the last century.
-The colony was given practical shape in 1950s .
+His contribution towards creating and developing the Pamposh Colony in Delhi has been immense.
+The colony was meant to create a single settlement for such Kashmiri families residing in Delhi as had moved out of Kashmir in the early forties of the last century.
+The colony was given practical shape in the 1950s.

 So long so much.